arpansahoo/BleuAdventures/_pages/privacy.md

 ### 10. HOW CAN YOU CONTACT US ABOUT THIS POLICY?
-If you have questions or comments about this policy, you may email us at asahoo1@jhu.edu or by post to:
+If you have questions or comments about this policy, you may email us at <a href="mailto:asahoo1@jhu.edu">asahoo1@jhu.edu</a> or by post to:

 Bleu's Adventures